dendronhq/dendron-site/vault/dendron.topic.vaults.md

 When you add a vault, you can choose between adding a local vault or a remote vault.
 You can change this later with the [[Convert Vault|dendron.topic.vaults#convert-vault]] command.

-#### Local Vault

-A local vault is a folder in your file system.

-#### Remote Vault

-A remote vault is a git repository.
-If you choose a remote vault, you can choose from a vault from the registry or enter a custom git url.

 ##### Choosing from the registry